darryltanzil/invoice-object-generator/README.md

 * As a user, I want to be able to load my invoices from a file

 ## Instructions for Grader
-* To add an invoice, select the "Add Invoice" button and enter the name.
+* **You can generate the first required event** by selecting the "Add Invoice" button and entering the name.
 You can do this multiple times.
-* **You can generate the first required event** by selecting the "Add Invoice Line Item" button.
+* You can add invoice line items by selecting the "Add Invoice Line Item" button.
 Make sure to input a number for the hour and description; otherwise, it will produce an error message.
 * To view the panel of invoices, you can click the "view invoices" button.
 This will allow you to view the invoices in the current save file.